Getting Around & Parking

 Want to really get a feel for Downtown DSM?
 Try a biking or walking tour!
 Getting out of the car and into the city is a great way to experience what all the buzz is about.
 There are tours for all types of interests and groups.
 The Des Moines Bicycle Collective has a great listing of biking and walking tours.

 The Downtown Des Moines skywalks provide a convenient and easy way to get around all year round.
 The skywalk network system is more than four miles of connected climate-controlled skywalks in Downtown DSM and provides a plenty of room to explore downtown while socially distanced.
-Learn more about the Operation Downtown ambassadors who are working hard to keep downtown safe, clean and beautiful with additional cleaning and sanitizing admits the pandemic.
+Learn more about the Operation Downtown ambassadors who are working hard to keep downtown safe, clean and beautiful.

 Riding the bus around Downtown DSM is simple with the Des Moines Area Regional Transit Authority (DART).
 DART offers a free Downtown D-Line Shuttle with buses stopping every 10 minutes at bus stops at Grand Avenue, Locust Avenue and Walnut Street Downtown Monday through Saturday.
 View DART’s route schedules, bus stop finder, fares and days available.